iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Linear Regression.md

 ![Regression Line](Image/RegressionLine.png)

-- Predict the value of a target vector based on the value of the feature matrix.
+- Linear regression predicts a target vector's value based on the feature matrix's value.
 - The parameters **m** and **c** are **learnt** by the **algorithm** based on the **data point** pairs of (x, y)
 - There are few **statistical** <a href="#ass">assumptions</a> as well for **linear regression**.
 - Also there are ways to **evaluate** how **good** our **model** learnt from the **data**, using [metrics](https://github.com/KIRANKUMAR7296/Library/blob/main/Data%20Science/Supervised%20Learning/Regression/Regression%20Metrics.md)